moskytw/mosql/docs/index.rst

 the plain methods, such as :meth:`~mosql.result.Model.select`, are also available.

-As you see, MoSQL is

-1. Easy-to-learn --- No magic syntax.
-Everything is just plain data structure or SQL keyword.
-2. Faster        --- It just builds the SQLs from Python's data structure and then send it via the connector.
-3. Convenient    --- It makes result set more easy to use, such as :meth:`~mosql.result.Model.arrange`.

-It is just "More than SQL".

 .. seealso ::

-    There is more explaination of the model --- :class:`mosql.result`.
+    There is more explanation of the model --- :class:`mosql.result`.

 Installation
 ------------